-A one-time implementation fee of \$365 to open an account is paid at the time of execution of the Investment Advisory Services Contract.
-This fee is negotiable and can be paid via check, credit card, or the client may choose to have the implementation fee withdrawn directly from the client's account with client written authorization.
+A one-time financial wellness fee of \$365 to open an account is paid at the time of execution of the Investment Advisory Services Contract.
+This fee is negotiable and can be paid via check, credit card, or the client may choose to have the financial wellness fee withdrawn directly from the client's account with client written authorization.